 What are some example course topics that qualify for Competence Issues?

-It can be challenging to find courses on these topics, particularly if you aren’t someone who’s ordinarily interested in psychology, biology, or related sciences.
-If you’re someone who’s been through these challenges in your life, you might find educational courses on the subject to be dry and impersonal.
+It can be challenging to find courses on these topics, particularly if you aren’t someone who’s ordinarily interested in psychology.
+If you are someone who’s been through these challenges in your life, you might find educational courses on the subject to be dry and impersonal.
 Below are a few examples of Lawline courses that not only satisfy the Competence Issues requirement for California, but are routinely praised by viewers for being more than just a run-of-the-mill CLE program:

 The Path to Lawyer Well-Being: Practical Recommendations for Positive Change - This course reviews the research studies that have revealed so much about the legal industry’s substance abuse problem, and focuses on how stakeholders in the industry (think: regulators, bar associations, and individual employers) can shift the culture to prioritize individual well-being.
 Although this course is new, several viewers have noted that this program “should be a required program for all lawyers.”

-Mental Health, Substance Abuse & Competence in the Legal Profession - What’s interesting about this course is that it’s taught by a retired corporate attorney who is now a psychotherapist in private practice and an author of books and articles about law and mental health.
+Mental Health, Substance Abuse & Competence in the Legal Profession.
+This fascinating course is taught by a retired corporate attorney turned psychotherapist and author of books and articles about law and mental health.
 Will Meyerhofer specializes in counseling attorneys struggling with career and life issues, including depression, anxiety, burnout, and substance abuse, and uses this course to teach attorneys strategies to combat anxiety and depression, spot and address burnout, and handle situations where a colleague's performance might be compromised by substance abuse.
 One attorney said it was “the most honest presentation on (this) issue I have ever seen in 35 (years) of practicing law.”